 Shoulder Season (Nov).
 The first rains green the plains and migrants arrive; a fine transitional time with good value.
 Wildlife: building herds; weather 18–36°C, warming.

-Getting to The Kalahari Desert, Botswana
+Getting to the Kalahari Desert

 Most guests fly into the Kalahari by light aircraft from Maun, landing at bush airstrips such as Tau Pan or Deception, where camps meet you.
 Edge lodges are also reachable by 4x4 from Maun or Ghanzi.
 The Kalahari pairs beautifully with the Okavango Delta — a short hop connects the desert's silence with the Delta's water.